duckduckgo/duckduckgo-help-pages/_docs/email-protection/duck-addresses/can-i-reactivate-a-deactivated-private-duck-address.md

 title: Can I reactivate a deactivated private Duck Address?
 nav_title: Can I reactivate a deactivated private Duck Address?
 description: Yes, when you deactivate a private Duck Address you are given the option to re-activate it if need be.
-category: DuckDuckGo Email Protection Duck Addresses
+category: DuckDuckGo Email Protection
+sub_category: Duck Addresses
 order: 900
 ---